 Walk a few hundred meters until just before the PO-552, then make a quick right to avoid it as the Lugar O Porto continues to run north and parallel to the highway, as it becomes the Camiño de Salcidos.

 In a quarter kilometer, the Camiño de Salcidos ends at the highway, crosses over it to join a nice foot path.
-Follow the footpath along the highway, with the Albergue Turístico Aguncheiro just another quarter kilometer ahead.
+Follow the footpath along the highway for several more meters and when it meets the highway, the Albergue Turístico Aguncheiro is just another quarter kilometer ahead.
 Turn left onto the paved road in front of the albergue.
 You will see the sign for the albergue, so you can't miss it really.

-Follow the paved road, past the albergue and along the coast about 3/4 kilometer.
+Follow the paved road, past the albergue and along the coast for about 3/4 kilometer.

-The road joins the PO-552 and its nice bike lane.
-Then the Camino turns left on a dirt lane, once again as you get closer to the windmill at the camping bungalow park.
+The road joins the PO-552 and its nice bike lane once again.
+Then the Camino turns left on another dirt lane as you get closer to the windmill at the Camping Bungalow Park.

 After another four hundred meters, the lane joins the highway again to walk past the restored windmill at the park.

-We said goodbye to Glyvia here, at the windmill.
+We said goodbye to Glyvia here, at the windmill after about four total kilometers from her house.
 We would join up with her later in the day.
 Our packs were very light as we left many of our things at Glyvia's house.
 It was such a wonderful thing to carry only a few essentials for the day.

-After passing the windmill, we walked to the side of the highway for another 0.4 kilometers, where the Camino veers left to walk on a yet another dirt lane, below.
-Then it switchbacks back on itself in a quater kilometer, to climb back up to the highway.
+After passing the windmill, we walked to the side of the highway for another 0.4 kilometers, where the Camino veers left to walk on yet another dirt lane, below.
+Then it switches back on itself in a quarter kilometer, to climb back up to the highway.
 A whole lot of extra walking to avoid a small stretch of highway.
 If I were to do it again, I'd just take the highway through this short section!

 The seacoast is quite gorgeous here, however, so perhaps it was worth it.
 This bush was alive with yellow spring blooms.

-Joining the PO-552 after the short diversion, with the walking/bike lane that continues.
+The Camino joins the PO-552 after the short diversion, with the continuing walking/bike lane.